-I-12 eastbound blocked off after I-10/I-12 split, vehicle on fire
+I-12 eastbound back open after I-10/I-12 split, vehicle fire extinguished

 Latest Weather Blog

-BATON ROUGE - A vehicle fire has shut down I-12 eastbound lanes past the I-10/I-12 split Wednesday evening.
+BATON ROUGE - A vehicle fire shut down the I-12 eastbound lanes past the I-10/I-12 split Wednesday evening.

-DOTD said the closure happened around 8:30 p.m.
-No information on injuries has been released.
+DOTD said the closure happened around 8:30 p.m. but opened back up an hour later.

 Trending News